 SPECIAL BENEFITS FOR UKFT MEMBERS

 UKFT is a Member of Greater Birmingham Chambers of Commerce (GBCC).
 All UKFT members can now benefit from an excellent discounted rate when applying for an ATA carnet, as well as on other export and import documentation processing fees.
-An ATA carnet can be processed electronically by GBCC in as fast as 3 hours!
-See separate sheet for details of charges.

 If you are trading with countries outside the EU on a wholesale basis, you will need an EORI number.
 UK companies can find this here.The process varies according to whether you are VAT registered in the UK and whether you intend to make customs declarations yourself.
 You will need to look up your Harmonised Commodity Codes (HCC) for each product to be able to calculate the duty and VAT rates for goods whether you are selling wholesale or shipping direct to a consumer.
 If you are using a delivery service like UPS, Yamato (for Japan) or DHL, they may be able to simplify this for you but it still the exporter’s responsibility to understand the rules and get the paperwork right.